 Turkey is an amazing country, and one of the biggest reasons for this is you can experience three cultures in this country – European, Middle Eastern, and Asian.
 So, if you are thinking of visiting this place, you are in for a great holiday.
 The country also has many places where you don’t have to spend any money.
 Visiting these places will ensure you have an excellent holiday within a budget.
-So, here are the top free things to do in Turkey:

 If there is any Ottoman-era Mosque worth visiting, it is Suleymaniye Mosque.
 Located near Grand Bazaar, you don’t have to pay anything to get into the biggest mosque in Turkey.
 Just get in and enjoy the stunning architect of this massive place.
 The mosque has many windows through which natural light illuminates the ceilings.
 The mosque also has a perch that overlooks the Bosphorus and the Golden Horn.
 Suleymaniye Mosque is so big that it also has a massive kitchen, library, hospital, and Hamam.
 You can visit the mosque anytime from 9:00 am to 6:00 pm, except for during prayer calls.